Tarkio College: Educational records

 After the college closed, student transcript records were transferred to Northwest Missouri State University.

 Athletics

 The Tarkio athletic teams were called the Owls.
 The college was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Heart of America Athletic Conference (HAAC) from 1971–72 to 1991–92.
 The Owls previously competed in the Missouri College Athletic Union (MCAU) from 1924–25 to 1970–71.

 Accomplishments

 Tarkio College won the first NAIA Division I Men's basketball championship in 1940, defeating San Diego State 52–31.
-Tarkio College's 's softball team appeared in one Women's College World Series in 1976.
+Tarkio College's softball team appeared in one Women's College World Series in 1976.